GLOBAL MARKETS-Risk plays roar back as Clinton's prospects brighten

 By Jamie McGeever

-LONDON, Nov 7 Stocks and the dollar posted their biggest gains in weeks on Monday after the FBI said it stood by a recommendation that no criminal charges were warranted against Hillary Clinton.
+LONDON, Nov 7 Stocks and the dollar posted their biggest gains in weeks on Monday after the FBI said it stood by an earlier recommendation that no criminal charges were warranted against Democrat Hillary Clinton.

-The news lifted a cloud over the Democrat's presidential campaign two days before the U.S. election and put Wall Street firmly on track to snap a nine-day losing streak - its longest in more than 35 years.
+The news lifted a cloud over Clinton's presidential campaign two days before the U.S. election and put Wall Street firmly on track to snap a nine-day losing streak - its longest in more than 35 years.

-Asian stocks excluding Japan rose 0.8 percent, European stocks were up almost 1.5 percent and U.S. futures pointed to a rise of 1.4 percent at the open.
+Asian stocks excluding Japan rose 0.9 percent, European stocks were up more than 1 percent in early trading and U.S. futures pointed to a rise of 1.3 percent at the open.
 That would be the biggest rise in two months.

 Many of the safe-haven assets that had performed so strongly last week when polls showed Republican candidate Donald Trump closing the gap turned the other way.
 Gold, bonds and the Swiss franc all fell on Monday.

+"Markets are pricing in a win for Clinton," said Kathleen Brooks, Research Director at City Index.

+"If Clinton wins we could see a continued recovery in risky assets like stocks and the Mexican peso.
+There could be another sell-off in gold and U.S. Treasuries, pushing up bond yields, which could also be dollar-positive."

-Europe's index of leading 300 shares rose 1.5 percent , the strongest rally in seven weeks, with a 2.5 percent rise in financials leading the way.
-Britain's FTSE 100 and Germany's DAX were up 1.6 percent.
+Europe's index of leading 300 shares rose 1.2 percent , the strongest rally in three weeks, with a 2 percent rise in financials leading the way.
+Britain's FTSE 100 and Germany's DAX were up 1.3 percent.

-One of the biggest winners was the Mexican peso, which has acted as something of a bellwether of sentiment as Trump's proposed policies are considered deeply negative for the country.
-It rose almost 2 percent to a 1-1/2 week high of 18.70 per dollar.
+The biggest winner was the Mexican peso, which has acted as something of a bellwether of sentiment as Trump's proposed policies are considered deeply negative for the country.
+It rose around 2 percent to a 1-1/2 week high of 18.63 per dollar.

 Investors had been unnerved by signs of a tightening presidential race.